 The International Youth Development Study (IYDS) began in 2002 and has been repeatedly funded by the NHMRC and NIH.

 This is a long-term study that looks at the development of healthy and problem behaviours among young people in Victoria, Australia; Mumbai, India; and Washington, United States.

-The IYDS is one of the first studies designed to examine whether or not differences in Australian, American and Indian cultures and schools effect youth development.
+The IYDS is one of the first studies designed to examine whether or not differences in Australian, American and Indian cultures and schools affect youth development.

 Australian Centre on Quality of Life

-The centre hosts three complimentary lines of longitudinal research:
+The centre hosts three complementary lines of longitudinal research: